michaelboyles/react-use-websocket-lite/README.md

 This library is a fork of [`react-use-websocket`](https://github.com/robtaussig/react-use-websocket) which has been stripped down to remove features that most people don't need.
 Mainly: SocketIO and EventSource support, and connection sharing.
-See the [changelog](https://github.com/michaelboyles/react-use-websocket-lite/blob/develop/CHANGELOG.md).
+See the [changelog](https://github.com/michaelboyles/react-use-websocket-lite/blob/develop/CHANGELOG.md) for more.

-There are also some improvements to reduce the number of unnecessary state changes causing re-renders.
+There are also some bug fixes and some improvements to reduce the number of unnecessary state changes causing re-renders.

 The result is (hopefully) a library that's simpler, and easier to use in a performant way.